 The Community Foundation makes discretionary grants from time to time from the YES Fund for drug abuse awareness, education and prevention programs focusing specifically on youth in the Greater New Bedford area.

 Please visit our scholarship page for more information.

 Grants Made From Other Advised Funds

 Donors may recommend that grants be made from the income of their fund for non-profit purposes.
 While tax law requires that CFSEMA not be bound by the donor's suggestion, the Distribution Committee is pleased to have the opportunity to consider grants to recommended beneficiaries whose needs are consistent with its distribution policies.
-For more information on grants from Donor Advised Funds, contact Lauren Maher Patrick at 508-996-8253 extension 202.
+For more information on grants from Donor Advised Funds, contact Kristen Irvin at 508-996-8253 extension 202.